canonical/checkbox/checkbox-ng/docs/author/intro.rst

 prompts to submit them to Launchpad.

-As mentioned, ``checkbox-cli`` is just a convenient front-end for some PlainBox features but it lets us see some aspects of PlainBox.
+As mentioned, ``checkbox-cli`` is just a convenient front-end for some Plainbox features but it lets us see some aspects of Plainbox.

 Looking Deeper
 --------------